- Some Windows 10 users complain that error 0x800703f9 prevents them from updating their system.

 - Windows fails to update – Many users reported that Windows fails to update on their PC.
 This can be a problem, but you should be able to fix it by using one of our solutions.

-In worst case scenario, you might have to uninstall your antivirus in order to fix this problem.
+In a worst-case scenario, you might have to uninstall your antivirus in order to fix this problem.
 If removing the antivirus solves the issue, you might want to consider switching to a different antivirus solution.

 - Download the Windows Update Troubleshooter from Microsoft.